defenseunicorns/kubernetes-fluent-client/CONTRIBUTING.md

 ## Submitting a Pull Request

 1. **Create an Issue**: For significant changes, please create an issue first, describing the problem or feature proposal.
-Trivial fixes do not require an issue.
+Trivial fixes, such as typo corrections, do not require an issue.
 2. **Commit Your Changes**: Make your changes and commit them.
 All commits must be signed.
 3. **Run Tests**: Ensure that your changes pass all tests by running unit tests (`npm test`) and integration tests (`test:e2e:run`).
 4. **Push Your Branch**: Push your branch to your fork on GitHub.